 This is where the application’s Docker image is built and pushed to Docker Hub.
 In a chronological order, it:

-• Reads a password from CircleCI environment variable and passed it to the docker login command for authentication purposes.
+• Reads a password from the CircleCI environment variable and passes it to the docker login command for authentication purposes.

 Conclusion